 In app.madkudu.com > Mapping > Event mapping.

 Note that if the mapping configured for your organization was not standard (meaning not supported by the app interface), the mapping would not be available in the app but in the back-end and can be provided upon request.

 The different Status labels correspond to the following:

 - Enabled: some events from the connector are getting mapped

 - Not configured: no mapping is configured for this connector

 - Draft: a draft of a mapping was created but not put to production

 In the example below, each event received from your system is mapped into

 - a MadKudu event: a user-friendly name to use when building the LTB model and surfacing the latest activities of a Lead or Account in your CRM.
-This user friendly name can be renamed the way you need to.
+This user-friendly name can be renamed to whatever you would like.

 Web Activity: page views and CTA on your website